 “We hope, in some small part, we’re helping them get that exposure,” LaCroix says.
 KOSU’s community theme resonates with another Oklahoma station not far down the interstate.
 RadioIDL broadcasts to an online audience from the sixth floor of the historic Reunion Center building in the heart of downtown Tulsa.
 Amid the Art Deco architecture and revered streets of an area known as the Inner Dispersal Loop, RadioIDL streams both classic and modern blues while promoting a daily lineup of downtown music.

 “We are ambassadors for Tulsa.
 We truly speak to what is happening in the IDL,” says Shannon Moudy, RadioIDL co-owner and a digital radio pioneer.
 He joined forces with founder Harry Willis and marketing professional Liz Hollis in 2013 to build a station that showcased Tulsa to a worldwide audience.
+Get the most out of your worldwide audience by partnering with the best SEO companies from South Perth.

 “National and international artists are embracing RadioIDL’s digital format to promote their music through in-studio performances and interviews,” Moudy says.
 “They are looking for a chance to play in Tulsa because we’re playing their music.”